raymax996/raymax996.GitHub.io/content/authors/admin/_index.md

       - Synthesize your own blockchain solutions
       - Gain an in-depth understanding of the specific mechanics of Bitcoin
       - Understand Bitcoin’s real-life applications and learn how to attack and destroy Bitcoin, Ethereum, smart contracts and Dapps, and alternatives to Bitcoin’s Proof-of-Work consensus algorithm
-- title: Research and Demonstration of the Key Technology of the Infrastructural Improvement and Functional Extension of the Traditional Village
-    date: '2019-02-01'
-    awarder: China
-    summary: |
-      Learned:
-      - Synthesize your own blockchain solutions
-      - Gain an in-depth understanding of the specific mechanics of Bitcoin
-      - Understand Bitcoin’s real-life applications and learn how to attack and destroy Bitcoin, Ethereum, smart contracts and Dapps, and alternatives to Bitcoin’s Proof-of-Work consensus algorithm

 ---